funkybob/funky-request/README.md

 Any values added to this Object will be set as Headers on all requests.

+# request.prepareHeaders(headers)

+A hook to allow a callable to inspect and modify headers before each request.

 # request.json(url, options)

 Automatically decodes successful responses from JSON.